glynawe/awe/awe.md

 ### If expressions

-Awe gives the left side of IF expressions a higher precedence than the Language Description specifies.
+Awe gives the left side of IF and CASE expressions a higher precedence than the Language Description specifies.
 This expression is allowed:

     A := B + IF C THEN -1 ELSE 1